uofm-capstone/spring2025_foodies_with_a_cause/docs/DATABASE.md

 ----------

-## Migrations and Versioning
+## Editing the Schema

 The schema file is auto-generated from the database's current state.
-To modify the schema, **ActiveRecord migrations** should be used.
-This ensures that schema changes are tracked and versioned.
+To modify the schema, always use **ActiveRecord migrations** to be sure the schema changes are tracked and versioned.

 -   **Create New Migrations**: Use `rails generate migration` to create new migrations.
 -   **Run Migrations**: Use `rails db:migrate` to apply the changes to the database.